THE ELIZABETH SWAN

 THE ELIZABETH SWAN - The graceful lines of this beautiful solar powered boat complements the zero carbon cruising ideal that many designers and United Nations planners aspire to under SDG13.

-A 1:20th scale test tank model of the Elizabeth Swan is under construction.
-For the SNAV, Elizabeth Swann, development models we will use triple layer, laminated, amorphous cells in combination with polycrystaline (16.5 - 17%) cells to provide 100+ watts of energy for hull speed tests.
+A 1:20th scale test tank model of the Elizabeth Swan, Queen of the Seas, is under construction.
+For the SNAV, Elizabeth Swann, development models we will use triple layer, laminated, amorphous cells in combination with polycrystalline (16.5 - 17%) cells to provide 100+ watts of energy for hull speed tests.

 The full size vessel could achieve a superior power to weight ratio as kilowatts per ton, but is being limited to 67kW (55kW + 12kW) on economic grounds, so around 2.8kW/ton at present displacement estimates for the smaller turbines setup, and 90kW (60kW + 30kW) for the larger turbine installation, to give 3.4kW/ton.
 100w on this model is the equivalent of between 3.73kW/ton (5hp) - 5.89 kW/ton (7.9hp), depending on the weight of the final model.

 The model is therefore more powerful than the full size ship pro-rata, when it should perhaps be the other way around - and of course it is, because the model should have a considerable battery mass and it has none.
 Ballasted (lead weights) the power to weight ratio is roughly 5.27kW/ton (7.07hp) in the upper range.
 Or, looking at it another way, the full size ship may prove to be faster than we are working towards giving us a respectable safety margin.